 Gold Delta SkyMiles® Credit Card from American Express

 Delta enthusiast?
 Fly often?
 The Gold Delta SkyMiles Credit Card from American Express will help you maximize your mileage at a minimum cost.
-Card owners receive 2 miles for every $1 spent on Delta purchases and 1 mile per dollar on everything else.
-Even better, SkyMiles® members to earn 7 miles per dollar spent.
+Cardholders earn 2 miles for every $1 spent on purchases made directly with Delta and one mile for every eligible dollar you spend on other purchases.
+Even better, SkyMiles® members earn 7 miles per dollar spent on tickets.

 - $95 annual fee waived the first year